 I had an important call scheduled for 8am today; at 8:10am my interlocutor emailed to say that he’d tried to call twice, but my number was busy.
 Fortunately the third time was the charm.
 AT&T blamed a software upgrade.
 Sounds familiar….

 I spent this morning visiting the Boeing plant in Everett and looking around the Future of Flight center.
 Herewith a few notes and photos, probably of interest only to hard-core aviation geeks.
 Click the thumbnails for full-sized images.
 I got there just after 9, and was scheduled to take the 10:00am plant tour.
 While waiting, I checked out the exhibits and gift shop:

-Internet-Age Writing Syllabus and Course Overview As print takes its place alongside smoke signals, cuneiform, and hollering, there has emerged a new literary age, one in which writers no longer need to feel encumbered by the paper cuts, reading, and excessive use of words traditionally associated with the writing trade.
+As print takes its place alongside smoke signals, cuneiform, and hollering, there has emerged a new literary age, one in which writers no longer need to feel encumbered by the paper cuts, reading, and excessive use of words traditionally associated with the writing trade.
 Writing for Nonreaders in the Postprint Era focuses on the creation of short-form prose that is not intended to be reproduced on pulp fibers.

 I’m somewhat amazed to see that my new tech-only blog Speaking of Clouds is already the top Google hit for the search “speaking of clouds” (out of 5.5M hits) after just a couple of days.
 And I haven’t done any SEO work on the site; I’d better dive in and make sure that the metadata is the way I want it.